 Best Free Quilt Design Software

-I will first say that no free quilt programs will do as much as paid programs.
+First, no free quilt programs do as much as paid programs.

 If you don’t plan to design hundreds of quilts a year or do more than play with color palettes, though, you may not need that fancy program.